Muukid/muTrueType/README.md

 * `uint16_m* glyph_ids` - equivalent to "glyphIdArray" in the cmap format 4 subtable; the glyph index array that each segment should return indexes into.

+Internally, mutt does not verify or use the values for "searchRange", "entrySelector", or "rangeShift".

 The struct `muttCmap4Segment` represents a segment in the cmap format 4 subtable, and has the following members:

 * `uint16_m end_code` - equivalent to the value for the given segment in the "endCode" array in the cmap format 4 subtable; the end character code for the given segment.